 We know nothing of John Cooper’s (1751-1806) parents.
-He and wife Mary Jane Jack (1749-1821) produced seven children: James, John, Jr., Robert, Andrew, Jane, Sarah, and Margaret, of our line.
-All the girls and Andrew were minors when John’s will was written.
-He was only in his mid-fifties when he died, according to Tom Robertshaw, somewhat of an expert on our Cooper and Fleming families.
+He and wife Mary Jane Jack (1749-1821) produced at least nine children: James, John, Jr., Robert, Matthew, Andrew, William, Jane, Sarah, and Margaret, of our line.
+All the off-spring except James were minors when John’s will was written in 1805.
+It confirms much of what we say here and makes interesting reading.
+Five of these children died within a year of the writing of John’s will.
+He died the next year.
+How did they die?
+Did these deaths inspire him to write this document and provide for the survivors?
+He was only in his mid-fifties when he died.
+Tom Robertshaw is somewhat of an expert on our Cooper and Fleming families.
 He believes that our John was a pioneer to Mifflin County, PA, by the time it was formed from Cumberland County in 1789, the place recorded as John’s birthplace.
 If the 1783-87 records of Armaugh Township are referring to this John, he signed a church petition to hire a Rev. James Johnson.
 Robertshaw reports that the 1790 Federal Census for Cumberland Co. does not list John, the 1800 census and 1802/05 tax lists do.
 So, there is some confusion and more research to be done.
 We should note here that John and Cooper, being rather common names, are found throughout the eastern United States at this same time, but we’re wondering, could the John Cooper (b.1710) born in Newtown, Bucks County, PA, be our John’s father or grandfather?
 That John’s parents, Henry and Mary, were both born in England.

 John and Mary Jane’s daughter, Margaret was born in Newton Township, Cumberland County, in 1787, but died in Sugarcreek Township, Venango County, in 1854.
 Because her parents are recorded as dying in Newton, we believe that it was Margaret’s marriage to Lawrence Carlysle Fleming, of the well-documented Venango County Flemings, that inspired her move.
 Robertshaw’s research has revealed that one of the largest homes in Newton belonged to a John Fleming.
 Maybe our Flemings began there too.
 We believe Margaret’s father-in-law was Jacob, perhaps a relative of John.
 Margaret and Lawrence had 16 children.
 At this point the reader is encouraged to consult the Fleming Table of Contents and other related families to continue the 250-year plus saga of our Cooper line.